mdtuhinsheikh/BayesSemiCompRisk/README.md

 - **nrep**: Number of iterations after burn-in
 - **nthin**: Number of thinning iterations

-## Usage

-To run this code, the IMSL library is required.
-Ensure that the library is installed and properly configured before running the model.

 ## Baseline Hazard Function

 The model considers different baseline hazard functions for each event time.
 For each $k$, $n_{g_k}$ indicates the number of pieces for the baseline hazard function, for $k=0, 1, 2, 3, 4$.

+## Usage

+- The main files
+  + `main.f`: main functions
+  + `gibbs.f`: functions for MCMC sampling
+  + `exampledat.txt`: example data to run the model
+- Additional files
+  + `optim1.f`: for optimization
+  + `gilks2.f`: function to compute adaptive rejection sampling
+  + `hpd.f`: for computing highest posterior density

+Keeping all the files in the same directory, run the `main.f` function.
+The IMSL library is required to run this code.
+Please ensure that the library is installed and properly configured before running the model.